Azure-Samples/ms-identity-docs-code-javascript/react-spa/README.md

 - azure
 - azure-active-directory
 - ms-graph
-name: MSAL React single-page app (SPA)
+name: React single-page app (SPA) that signs in user
 url-fragment: msal-react-single-page-app
 description: This minimal React application demonstrates usage of the Microsoft Authentication Library for React (MSAL React) to sign in Azure AD users (authentication), call a protected web API (authorization), and sign out users.
 ---